Cross country: White Bear boys win huge Roy Griak Invitational

 Highland Park’s Oliver Paleen was individual winner in 15:46.

-The Bears will close the regular season at the Alexandria Invitational on Tuesday, followed by the Suburban East Conference meet Oct.
+The Bears will close the regular season at the Alexandria Invitational next Saturday, followed by the Suburban East Conference meet Oct.
 15.

 “If we can continue to stay healthy,” Kocevich said, “who knows what this team can do.
 They are a special group of young men that fight for each other.”